 Frostpunk mixes management with the harsh challenges of survival games.
 You have to manage people, yes, but the goal isn’t to make money – it’s to make it through each bitter night without condemning your citizens to a sudden and chilly death.

 From the creators of This War of Mine, which is similarly about a group of people trying desperately to survive under horrifying circumstances, Frostpunk deals with nothing less than the end of the world.
-The Earth is freezing in this post-apocalypse game, which means the group under your control has to build steam engines to stave off the cold.
+There’s a few classic tropes used in post-apocalypse games, and in this one Earth is freezing, which means the group under your control has to build steam engines to stave off the cold.